ILLIXR/ILLIXR/docs/debugging_illixr.md

 ## Debugging Locally
-The config described in [Building ILLIXR][10] supports running the runtime with
+The config described in [Getting Started][10] supports running the runtime with
     arbitrary commands like `gdb`.
 When debugging locally, we recommend using either `gdb` or `valgrind` in this way.